Psifi-Solutions/csrf-sync/README.md

 <h3>generateToken</h3>

-<p>By default if a token already exists on the session object, generateToken <b>will not overwrite it</b>, it will simply return the existing token.
+<p>By default if a token already exists on the session object, <code>generateToken</code> <b>will not overwrite it</b>, it will simply return the existing token.
 If you wish to force a token generation, you can use the second parameter:<p>

 ```js
 generateToken(req, true); // This will force a new token to be generated, even if one already exists